Vivek Tankha: Social Activities

 (Total patients – 3.25 Lakhs with Surgeries and procedures 22000 approx).
 Medical Mission RAHAT 2016 in district Shahdol (M.P.) from 13–18 February- 2016 covered the tribal districts of M.P. & Chhattisgarh including the districts of Anooppur, Dindori, Mandla, outer periphery of Jabalpur, Singarauli up to the border of Chhattisgarh.
 In view of the enviable volunteer assistance rendered by several top doctors and surgeons, Mr. Montek Singh Ahluwalia described these camps as perhaps the best example of Public-Private Partnership in India.

 Mr Vivek Tankha is Chairman of Justice Tankha Memorial Rotary Institute for Special Children.
-Justice Tankha Memorial Trust helped establish and runs schools in Central India which are dedicated to the upliftment of specially abled children.
-The institution for special children provides educational, cultural, therapeutic, and vocational facilities for children who are hearing impaired, have mental retardation and cerebral palsy, or have autism.
-These schools for children with special needs have been established in the towns of Jabalpur, Bhopal, Gwalior and Mandla (a tribal district) in Madhya Pradesh, India; as also in Bilaspur, Chhattisgarh, India.
+Justice Tankha Memorial Trust helped establish and runs schools in Central India which are dedicated to the upliftment of children with disabilities.
+The institution provides educational, cultural, therapeutic, and vocational facilities for children who are hearing impaired, have intellectual disability and cerebral palsy, or have autism.
+These schools for children with disabilities have been established in the towns of Jabalpur, Bhopal, Gwalior and Mandla (a tribal district) in Madhya Pradesh, India; as also in Bilaspur, Chhattisgarh, India.
 Today more than 700 children with special needs are taken care of at these schools.

 As the initiative of Justice Tankha Memorial Trust, five well-equipped and modern blood banks have been established in public hospitals in Madhya Pradesh, India, i.e., at Jabalpur, Narsinghpur, Chhindwara, Mandla and Shahdol, to help poor & needy patients by arranging sponsorship of Rupees Fifty Lacs for each Rotary Blood Bank on a daily basis extended medical help to hundreds of people seeking medical relief- be it be heart, kidney, liver, pediatrics, guynic etc in Jabalpur and help in their shifting to bigger hospitals in Metro cities.